glotzerlab/signac-docs/docs/source/templates.rst

 =================

 The **signac-flow** package will select a different base script template depending on whether you are simply generating a script using the ``script`` command or whether you are submitting to a scheduling system with ``submit``.
-In the latter case, the base script template is selected based on whether you are on any of the :ref:`officially supported environments <supported-environments>`, and if not, whether one of the known scheduling system (torque or slurm) is available.
+In the latter case, the base script template is selected based on whether you are on any of the :ref:`officially supported environments <supported-environments>`, and if not, whether one of the known scheduling systems (e.g. Slurm, PBS, or LSF) is available.
 This is a short illustration of that heuristic:

 .. code-block:: bash